vetherasset/vether-pools-contracts/README.md

 * Does not have DAO address, cannot change DAO.

-1) modify Utils to not ask Vether for DAO address
+1) Modify Utils to not ask Vether for DAO address, set DAO address in deploy
+2) Modify Router to set DAO address in deploy (and VPool to also set)
+3) Modify DAO to not ask Vether for DAO address

+## Addresses

+### Kovan

 ```